whamcloud/Online-Help/docs/Create_and_manage_ZFS_based_LFS_8_0.md

 	```
 	[root@rh7z-oss1 ~]# zpool import demo-ost0pool
 	```
 	A simple approach to discovering all of the pools for all of the nodes in an HA cluster, is to run ```partprobe``` on each host.
-Zpools do not have be exported or imported for this approach to work.
+Zpools do not have to be exported or imported for this approach to work.

 [Top of page](#8.0)